ah-ansari/OCT/README.md

 # OCT

-The source code for the paper **Out-of-Distribution Aware Classification for Tabular Data**, published at CIKM 2024.
+The source code for the paper **"Out-of-Distribution Aware Classification for Tabular Data"**, published at CIKM 2024.

 ## Requirements